prafulldeshmukh/rest-app-api/README.md

 # rest-app-api
 Mac Address APP API Source Code

-#Instruction for use application rest-api-app for showing MAC address with associated details with company name
+#Instruction for use application rest-api-app for showing MAC address with associated details like company name

-The follow below step for install application & run 1.Get the clone of below repository https://github.com/prafulldeshmukh/rest-app-api.git
+The follow below step for install application & run
+# Installation Step
+1. Get the clone of below repository https://github.com/prafulldeshmukh/rest-app-api.git

- 2.Install docker on your system
-   # use the below url for installation
+ 2.Install docker on your system use the below url for installation
      https://docs.docker.com/install/linux/docker-ce/ubuntu/